BaiyanRen/real-estate-analysis/README.md

-# Analysis of Home Values in Seattle
+# Web-based Prediction Model of Home Values in Seattle

 ![Houses](https://github.com/BaiyanRen/real-estate-analysis/blob/main/Pictures/breno-assis-r3WAWU5Fi5Q-unsplash.jpeg)
 *Photo by <a href="https://unsplash.com/@brenoassis?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Breno Assis</a> on <a href="/s/photos/house?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>*

-People who left their hometown and built the career in a new city, like me, would start thinking about settling down at some point.
-Choose a state, a city, a neighbor, then a life.
-But, when we are talking about home, what are we talking about?
-Family, warmth, dogs, cats, and of course, the "house" made by bricks and woods.

-Home is a special product in our life.
-Its value is dependent on so many factors, including but not limited to, size, neighbor, building material, interest rate, economy.
-I divide them into three groups: The first one contains the property of the home itself; the second one contains the features of the local area; the third one contains loan interest rates and economical situations, which exibit global impact on the real estate market.
+With the increasing inflation rate and historical low mortgage rate, real estate becomes a popular choice for investment.
+Among the big cities in US, Seattle is one with high potential.

-Seattle is a city with dynamic.
-It is also a good place for real estate investment.
-To help investors distinguish opportunities with high potential, I incoporated data visualization and machine learning into a web application, on which users could explore the general conditions of real estate market in Seattle, and acquire the estimated price of their home-of-interest.
-The comparison of the estimated price and the listing price would be informative and useful for investors before they making the decision.
+To help house buyers distinguish opportunities with high potential, and house sellers estimate the value of their house by themselves, I built a web-based prediction model of home values in Seattle.
+I incoporated data visualization and machine learning into a web application, on which users could explore the general conditions of real estate market in Seattle, and acquire the estimated price of a specific house.

 The product consists of two parts:

 ## 1. Visualization of Home Values in Seattle

-I made interactive visualizations and generated a web application by Streamlit and Heroku, which could be viewed [here](https://capstone-baiyan.herokuapp.com/)
+I made interactive visualizations and generated a web application by Streamlit and Heroku, which could be accessed [here](https://capstone-baiyan.herokuapp.com/)

 Data source: [Zillow Housing Data](https://www.zillow.com/research/data/).